wizsenay/Tourism_DB_Project/Entities/entity.md

 ## Entity Descriptions

+The entity types represent the key data objects in the Ethiopica system.
+Each entity corresponds to a real-world concept or object that the system needs to manage and store information about.
+These entities form the foundation for the database structure and help define the relationships between different parts of the system.
+For each entity, we include a description, any common aliases, and its typical occurrence within the system to provide a clear understanding of its role and behavior in the application domain.

 | **Entity Name**   | **Description**                                                        | **Aliases**     | **Occurrence**                                                                 |
 |-------------------|------------------------------------------------------------------------|------------------|--------------------------------------------------------------------------------|
 | Tourist           | Represents individuals who use the service to travel and explore.      | Visitor, Client  | Each tourist can book one or more tour packages and participate in events.     |